diw1/test/README.md

+1. Download to local
+2. Run Yarn in the folder
+3. Run Yarn start
+4. Give me a callback 0432498685 Kevin Wang

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>